Guru901/Wynd/docs/tutorial/index.md

 ## Prerequisites

-- Rust toolchain (stable) with edition 2021 or later
+- Rust toolchain (stable), edition 2024
 - Basic understanding of Rust async/await
 - A WebSocket client for testing (we'll use `wscat`)